OjasSoni/MixItUp/README.md

 The website's methodology involves downloading the artist's videos, converting them to audio, trimming the audio clips to the desired duration, and mixing them together to create a seamless mashup.
 This process ensures that the resulting mashup is of high quality.

 A mail is sent to the user containing the Zip file of Mashup.

+The Website uses the following packages:
+- pytube
+- moviepy
+- ffmpeg
+- youtube-search